typicaleoxx/youtube-video-downloader/README.md

 ## How to Use

-1. Clone the repository or download the `downloader.py` file.
+1. Clone the repository or download the ` downloader.py` file.
 2. Make sure you have Python installed on your system.
-3. Install the pytube library using pip: `pip install pytube`.
+3. Install the pytube library using pip: ` bash pip install pytube`.
-4. Run the script using Python: `python downloader.py`.
+4. Run the script using Python: `bash python downloader.py`.
 5. Paste the YouTube video URL when prompted.
 6. The script will display video information and download the video to the specified path (`C:/Users/DELL/Downloads` by default).
+You can change this path according to your system configuration.

 ## What You Can Improve